Upgrade Firewall Threat Defense

 If the unit is part of a high availability pair, you must revert both units.
 Ideally, initiate the revert on both units at the same time so that the configuration can be reverted without failover issues.
 Open sessions with both units and verify that revert will be possible on each, then start the processes.
 Note that traffic will be interrupted during the revert, so do this at off hours if at all possible.

-For the Firepower 4100/9300 chassis, major threat defense versions have a specially qualified and recommended companion FXOS version.
-This means that after you revert the threat defense software, you might be running a non-recommended version of FXOS (too new).
-Although newer versions of FXOS are backwards compatible with older the threat defense versions, we do perform enhanced testing for the recommended combinations.
+For the Firepower 4100/9300 chassis, major Firewall Threat Defense versions have a specially qualified and recommended companion FXOS version.
+This means that after you revert the Firewall Threat Defense software, you might be running a non-recommended version of FXOS (too new).
+Although newer versions of FXOS are backwards compatible with older the Firewall Threat Defense versions, we do perform enhanced testing for the recommended combinations.
 You cannot downgrade FXOS, so if you find yourself in this situation, and you want to run a recommended combination, you will need to reimage the device.

 Procedure